Kwee-Veen/SnackTrap/Proposal_Doc_SnackTrap.md

 # Tools, Technologies and Equipment

-RPi v4
+RPi v4,
-SenseHAT - joystick and LED matrix
+SenseHAT - joystick and LED matrix,
-Motion sensor (or light sensor on SenseHAT, depending) Power bank for mobile power
+Motion sensor (or light sensor on SenseHAT, depending), Power bank for mobile power.

 # Write a list of things you propose to use in your work.
 This can be hardware, programming languages etc.